benkehoe/aws-sso-util/docs/cloudformation.md

 ```

 All fields (except `Instance`) can either be a single value or a list of values.

+The config file can control some of its generation by including the following fields:
+* `NumChildStacks` and `MaxAssignmentsAllocation`: set one of these (not both) to fix a default number of child stacks.
+* `DefaultSessionDuration`: an [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `P8H` to set on `AWS::SSO::PermissionSet` resources that don't already have it set.
+* `MaxConcurrentAssignments`: to keep assignment creation from being throttled, this is set to 20 as a default.
+You can change it with this parameter.
+* `MaxResourcesPerTemplate`: just what it sounds like, defaults to the CloudFormation limit.

 The `Instance` field can be omitted, in which case the macro retrieves it from [`sso-admin:ListInstances`](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListInstances.html).
 The instance can be provided as a full ARN or just the id.